modbas/mad76/doc/install/install.md

         ros2 run mbmadcar send_maneuver.py 0 0.2 0.5

--   You can now manually control the orange car with id 0 by manupalating the sliders in subsystem
+-   You can now manually control the orange car with id 0 by manipulating the sliders in subsystem
     `Motion Control and carinputs msg/Motion Control/Sliders or Joystick/Sliders`

 References [bibliography]